 Less Is More: The Skincare & Makeup Products I Actually Use

 Over time, I’ve found myself simplifying both my skincare and makeup.
 I tend to stick with products that are easy to use, feel good on the skin, and deliver reliable results.
-I’ve had a few requests lately to share what I’m using, so here are a few I’ve been enjoying.
+I’ve had requests lately to share what I’m using, so here are a few I’ve been enjoying.

 Skincare: My Starting Point